mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```
 Projectile weapons are virtually useless underwater.
 Range is reduced to 5
-metres per damage dice of the weapon, after which the projectile sinks into
+meters per damage dice of the weapon, after which the projectile sinks into
 the depths.
-Specialist underwater projectiles increase this to 25 metres per
+Specialist underwater projectiles increase this to 25 meters per
 damage dice and cost three times as much as standard ammunition.
 ```